Table of Contents

 1983: The Disney Channel launches nationally as a premium channel.

 1984: Eighteen years after Walt Disney’s death, the Company’s revenues are dwindling.
-Sensing the company’s vulnerability, corporate raiders attempt a hostile takeover which, fortunately, is stopped in its tracks by Walt’s nephew, Roy E Disney.
+Sensing the company’s vulnerability, corporate raiders attempt a hostile takeover which, fortunately, is stopped by Walt’s nephew, Roy E Disney.
 With his help, the Company gets a new management team with a successful record track in Hollywood.
 The new leadership unlocks new revenue streams, finds new ways to maximize the assets and launches Disney into the top spot of the entertainment industry.

 1988: For the first time, Disney led Hollywood studios in box-office earnings: ‘Who Framed Roger Rabbit’, ‘Good Morning, Vietnam’, ‘Three Men and a Baby’, and later, ‘Honey, I Shrunk the Kids’, ‘Dick Tracy’, ‘Pretty Woman’, and ‘Sister Act’ each pass the $100 million milestone.